I’ve been tooting the

 horn for quite a while now – have you heard it?

 Look around your house.
-Do you own any funiture that is the same ol' same ol' from the 80s?
+Do you own any furniture that is the same ol’ same ol’ from the 80s?
 Are you tired of hum drum?
-Let's look at a bookshelf re-designed out of the 80s and into the present.
+Let’s look at a bookshelf re-designed out of the 80s and into the present.

 This old thing has been sitting in my hallways for a dozen years.
-It was time for a change and I'm not willing to go out and spend $100, but I will pick up a brush.
-Since The Old Fashioned Milk Paint Company provided products for this project, I was able to experiment a bit and come up with an original piece of art.
+It was time for a change and I’m not willing to go out and spend $100, but I will pick up a brush.
+Since (aff link) The Old Fashioned Milk Paint Company provided products for this project, I was able to experiment a bit and come up with an original piece of art.

 Yep.
 I said “art.”
 Art isn’t always a framed picture on a wall.
 Art can be anything that an artist creates.
 What makes an artist?
 They are the people who create art!